-Although some areas have reasonable bus service, many are infrequent particularly in offpeak periods .
-Isolated suburbs and rural areas, and poor east-west connectivity create difficulty for travel on public transport within Upper Hutt, and to get to Porirua.
+Although some areas have reasonable bus services many are infrequent particularly in offpeak periods and for isolated suburbs and rural areas, and east-west connections are difficult both within Upper Hutt and to Porirua.
 There is no bus service to Porirua, and rail journeys require a change at Wellington Station.
-Some larger employment areas such as Alexander Road and the Wallaceville estate industrial area are not currently served by bus.
+Some larger employment areas such as Alexander Road and the Wallaceville estate industrial area also are not currently served by bus.